 |Meaning||The substance that gets dissolved in the solvent in a solution is called as the solute; the solute is present in the lesser amount than the solvent.||The substance that dissolves the solute in a solution is called as the solvent; the solvent is present in the higher amount than the solvent.|

 |Boiling point||The boiling point is higher than solvent.||It is lower than that of solute.|

 |Physical state||Found in solid, liquid or gaseous state.||Mainly in the liquid state, but can be gaseous as well.|

 |Dependability||Solubility depends on the properties of the solute.||Solubility depends on the properties of the solvent.|

-Definition of Solute
+Saturation of Solute

 Characteristics of the Solute

 - Solute has higher boiling points than solvent.

 - They can be in any state- solid, liquid or gas.

 - A solution will always contain a lower quantity of the solute than that solvent.